 Emotional problems are complex – there is seldom a simple solution to them.
 All of my patients are treated with compassion and dignity.
-I am LGBT friendly, and I don’t discriminate based on anything.
+I am LGBT affirming, and I don’t discriminate based on anything.

 Some of the problems commonly addressed in treatment include depression, bipolar disorder, anxiety, phobias, OCD, sexual problems, and relationship troubles.

 I avoid the trap of the “mad surgeon”, who takes out every patient’s appendix, regardless of the illness, because that’s what he does best.
 I have studied various treatment approaches extensively and we will work together to find the most effective, evidence based treatment for your problems.
 The treatment approaches might include:

 •Psychiatric Consultation Sometimes patients know exactly what kind of treatment they want, but often it’s hard to know what’s available and effective.
 Over the course of several sessions, we’ll review your history, try to understand where the problems began, and put together a preliminary treatment plan which may involve psychotherapy, medication, or other kinds of services.

 •Psychodynamic Psychotherapy Patients are seen for 45-60 minute sessions, generally once or twice weekly.
 The focus is on helping the patient understand their thoughts, feelings, and behaviors, thereby relieving emotional symptoms, improving relationships, and freeing the individual to pursue happiness.

 •Cognitive Behavioral Psychotherapy (CBT) has been shown to be particularly effective for Post Traumatic Stress Disorder (PTSD), especially when combined with Exposure Therapy.

 •Psychoanalytic Psychotherapy is an intensive treatment, usually 3 to 5 times weekly.
 Seeing the therapist this frequently allows for increased access to disavowed or repressed aspects of the past and the self.
 It is the most effective treatment for achieving profound and lasting insight and change.
 Sometimes lying on the couch helps, but that’s always optional.
 Read more about psychoanalytic treatment.